drkrillo/docs/creator/rewards/integrations.md

 ### Grant rewards from a scene

 Rewards can be integrated directly into Decentraland scenes, but this approach comes with some risks.
-Since the logic is embedded in scene code that users can access, it’s not recommended for minting items with a rarity lower than \[EPIC]\(\{{< ref "/content/creator/wearables-and-emotes/manage-collections/creating-a-collection.md" >\}}#rarity).
+Since the logic is embedded in scene code that users can access, it’s not recommended for minting items with a rarity lower than \[EPIC]\([See documentation](../README.md)#rarity).

 Keep in mind that determined users with enough technical knowledge could potentially bypass security measures like captchas, change their IP addresses, and mint all available items, which they could then sell on the marketplace.
 The primary safeguard against this is ensuring a sufficient supply of items, so everyone has a fair chance to receive a reward.